Science Outreach Intern

 - Facilitating peer review: We help agencies conduct peer reviews of scientific studies and programs that agencies use to support decision making.

 To learn more about our projects, visit https://www.esa.org/esa/science/

 ESA seeks an energetic recent graduate or graduate student with strong communication and organizational skills to 1) help enhance our communication and outreach endeavors, and 2) to help manage special ESA meetings, workshops, and training events.
 A basic background in and appreciation for ecology, biology, and/or environmental sciences is desired.

 The science outreach intern will work with Cliff Duke, Science Programs Director, and Jill Parsons, Science Programs Manager, to create outreach materials and strategies that will enhance our existing programs (such as our Sustaining Biological Infrastructure Training Initiative).
-The intern will also assist with logistical arrangements and communications for events that will bring scientists together on a wide range of topics, such as the sustainability of scientific data repositories.
+The intern will also assist with logistical arrangements and communications for events that will bring scientists together on a wide range of topics.
 Additional duties may include taking notes, webpage upkeep, and tracking budget information.
 There may be opportunities to network with important scientists in a wide range of disciplines and contribute to important workshop reports.

 Specific Activities for the Science Outreach Intern

 - Outreach and marketing: create and refine outreach materials for Science Office programs; this will include email campaigns, flyers, website updates, liaising with ESA’s Public Affairs office regarding social media updates, and creating/editing videos.

 - Communications and writing: contribute to workshop and meeting reports and presentations; liaise with workshop and meeting participants as needed; write blog posts to highlight recent activities.